AbqPy/python_frameworks/flask/README.rst

 Flask Server Example
 ====================

 This is a basic Flask server example.
-It implements a basic basic Database entry called `Note`.
+It implements a basic Database entry called `Note`.
 Users can create new notes and have them displayed on the home package.